-The first car in my life was Lizzie, Poppy’s (my maternal gramps) old Ford.
+The first car in my life was Lizzie, Poppy’s old Ford.
 It was black with a running board and awning-striped shades on the windows.
 We pulled them down when using the car to change when we went swimming at Belle Isle.
 Poppy didn’t have a garage.
 The back of his yard was taken up in a large vegetable and flower garden with a winding path and bird feeder.
 It’s all torn down now and cement block/razor wire surround the whole block now an industrial storage area.

 Back to Lizzie.
 After we took the bus over to visit, Poppy would drive us home.
 Maybe while we were there the mothers went grocery shopping.
-I remember how we grocery shopped in Springfield, MA pre-Betsy…. we walked.
+I remember how we grocery shopped in Springfield, Massachusetts pre-car … we walked.

 Let’s see, Poppy, my mother, her sister and 4 or 5 kids in one car?!
 Maybe we were in Betsy by this time – three adults in front and 5 girls squeezed into the back seat.
 Singing “John Jacob Jingleheimer Schmidt” and other camp classics that Dee Dee taught us.

-I remember coming up to Idlewild in my other grandfather’s big green car.
-The car was full and some of us were sitting on the floor.
+I remember going up to Idlewild in my other grandfather’s big green buick in the 1950s.
+The car was full and some of us (including me) were sitting on the floor.
 This doesn’t make sense, but I remember it.

 After Henry and my mother married they spent many weekends driving around looking for a place in the country.
 Pearl often chose to stay with my father and so it would be the three of us.
 We drove around Canada, but the houses on the lake – What lake? – On the beach, the beaches in Canada were public beaches and there seemed to be lots of teenagers racing cars up and down them.
 I always liked trips.
 Sitting in the back seat looking at all the stories going by.